National policy response to dementia

 Key initiatives include:

-The reform also includes funding to improve dementia data collection and understanding and develop new National Design Standards for residential aged care, incorporating dementia-friendly design.
+The reforms also include funding to improve dementia data collection and understanding, and to develop new National Design Standards for residential aged care, incorporating dementia-friendly design.
 A more detailed description on the Australian Government’s response to the final report can be found on the Australian Government Department of Health website.

-The Plan forms part of the Commonwealth Government’s response to the Aged Care Royal Commission and contributes to Australia’s international obligations as a member state to the World Health Organization’s Global action plan on the public health response to dementia 2017-2025.
-This work is occuring in consultation with state and territory governments and other key stakeholders, including people living with dementia and their carers and families, Dementia Australia, health professionals, aged care providers and researchers.
+This Plan is a collaborative effort between the Commonwealth, States and Territories, and is occurring in consultation with key stakeholders, including people living with dementia and their carers and families, Dementia Australia, health professionals, aged care providers and researchers.
+The Plan forms part of the Commonwealth Government’s response to the Royal Commission and contributes to Australia’s international obligations as a member state to the World Health Organization’s Global action plan on the public health response to dementia 2017–2025.

-The Australian Government is working to finalise the plan before release in early 2024.
+Governments are working to release the plan in 2024.

 The Aged Care Diversity Framework

-The delivery of safe and inclusive services to people with diverse needs and life experiences is built into the Aged Care Quality Standards.
+The delivery of safe and inclusive services to people with diverse needs and life experiences is built into the Aged Care Quality Standards (Quality Standards).
 Diversity is embedded throughout the standards and underpinned by Standard 1 to value the identity, culture and diversity of each aged care recipient and to deliver culturally safe care and services.

 In February 2019, four Action Plans designed to address the specific needs and challenges faced by diverse groups in the community were launched under the Aged Care Diversity Framework for: